 Daryl Qilin Yam is a writer of prose and poetry.
 He is also a co-editor of the SingPoWriMo anthology series, a director / arts organiser at Sing Lit Station, and a stageplay producer at the non-profit collective Take Off Productions.
 His first novel, Kappa Quartet (Epigram Books, 2016), was longlisted for the 2015 Epigram Book Fiction Prize.

 JY Yang is the author of the Tensorate series of novellas from Tor.com Publishing, which includes The Red Threads of Fortune, The Black Tides of Heaven, and two additional titles slated for 2018.
-Their short fiction has been published in multiple award-winning venues, and they currently edit fiction for Epigram Books.
+Their short fiction has been published in multiple award-winning venues.

 Zhang Ruihe works in education and moonlights as a writer and editor.
 She received the Golden Point Award for English Poetry in 2013, served as essays editor for QLRS from 2005 to 2009, and is also co-editor of In Transit: An Anthology from Singapore on Airports and Air Travel (Math Paper Press, 2016).